 In contrast to the mostly shallow entertainment on offer, Musil saw the potential of theater — and all of art — as a force that could incite existential shattering of received ideas and a renewal of “motivated” existence.

-Theater Symptoms constitutes not only the first volume in English of Musil’s finished plays and a selection of play fragments with a large body of previously untranslated work, including manifestoes of his utopian theatrical vision.
-His theoretical essays and reviews elucidate the symptoms of and possible cures for the dangerous decline, not only of theater or art, but also, in Musil’s view, of social relations: a descent from an ethico-aesthetic and “motivated” conduct of life to that of an uncritical, ethically lazy, aesthetically insensitive, and consumer-driven society.
+Theater Symptoms constitutes not only the first volume in English of Musil’s finished plays and a selection of play fragments but a large body of previously untranslated work, including manifestos of his utopian theatrical vision.
+His theoretical essays and reviews elucidate the symptoms of and possible cures for the dangerous decline, not only of theater and art, but also, in Musil’s view, of social relations: a fall from an ethical-aesthetic and “motivated” conduct of life to that of an uncritical, ethically lazy, aesthetically insensitive, and consumer-driven society.
 Musil’s reviews of Stanislavski’s Moscow Troupe, cabaret performances of Yvette Guilbert, the Yiddish theater, Expressionist stage innovations, productions of Shakespeare, Shaw, Schnitzler, Chekhov, and others, reveal Musil as a perceptive and visionary analyst of what theater was and what it could be.

 This is the third volume of Musil’s writings translated and introduced by Genese Grill and published by Contra Mundum Press.

 Theater Symptoms: Plays & Writings on Drama (2020)

 Translated by Genese Grill